Detailed Analysis of EB2 National Interest Waiver Petition Criteria

-1. NYSDOT Case - An Important Case on EB2 National Interest Waiver Petition
+1. The EB2 National Interest Waiver Petition and Its Adjudcation Standard

-Prior to articulating the above, the INS had suggested that the following 7 factors may be influential in determining whether an applicant's work was in the national interest:
+Prior to NYSDOT criteria, USCIS had suggested that the following 7 factors may be influential in determining whether an applicant's work was in U.S. national interest:

 1) improving the U.S. economy;